FrankieDes/ProgramingPortfolio/README.md

 # Programing 1 Portfolio - Frances Jones
-A collection of my Java based coding projects.
+A collection of my Java based coding projects this year.